 Project Team: Dr. Usha Manjunath

 Karnataka State has made impressive strides in some of the human development indicators and further plans to promote social, economic and political empowerment of women, ensure development and protection of children through various policies and programmes in the areas of health, nutrition and child protection.
 IIHMR, Bangalore is a technical partner for the above projects to UNICEF, Hyderabad office, India.
 UNICEF and Department of Women and Child Development, GoK are collaboratively developing a plan for Strategic Communication for Children in Karnataka, primarily addressing the issues related to nutrition and health of women, children and child protection.
-IIHMR, Bangalore will be the technical partner to UNICEF in assessing the baseline of Knowledge, Attitudes and Practice in the above areas.
-Community awareness and practice on nutrition, maternal health (ANC & PNC), new born/child care, child protection/rights, child marriages, delaying marriage/first pregnancy and spacing methods will be specifically examined.
-The research will use mixed methods including quantitative and qualitative methodologies including house hold survey, in-depth interviews and FGDs of key stakeholders.
-This community based cross sectional study to collect the baseline information as per the identified indicators will be carried out in 20 villages in two districts of Karnataka, namely, Mysore and Koppal.
-The research results will establish the baseline to further evaluate the effectiveness and impact of Strategic Behavior Change Communication Intervention Strategies that are proposed to be implemented in the State of Karnataka.
-Nutrition Policy for the State of Karnataka is proposed to be drafted through desk research, review of existing nutrition policies of other states of India, literature review on various aspects of nutrition, programmes, innovative solutions to address malnutrition and expert consultation in partnership with UNICEF.
+IIHMR, Bangalore was the technical partner to UNICEF in assessing the baseline of Knowledge, Attitudes and Practice in the above areas.
+Community awareness and practice on nutrition, maternal health (ANC & PNC), new-born/childcare, child protection/rights, child marriages, delaying marriage/first pregnancy and spacing methods were specifically examined.
+The research used mixed methods including quantitative and qualitative methodologies including household survey, in-depth interviews and FGDs of key stakeholders.
+This community based cross sectional study was done to collect the baseline information as per the identified indicators.
+It was carried out in 20 villages in two districts of Karnataka, namely, Mysore and Koppal.
+The research results were established to the baseline to further evaluate the effectiveness and impact of Strategic Behavior Change Communication Intervention Strategies that were proposed to be implemented in the State of Karnataka Nutrition Policy for the State of Karnataka was proposed and drafted through desk research, review of existing nutrition policies of other states of India, literature review on various aspects of nutrition, programmes, innovative solutions to address malnutrition and expert consultation in partnership with UNICEF.

 Assessment of psychosocial status and quality of life of adolescent girls in rural area of Bellary, Karnataka